jazmindestefanogm/poc-design-patterns/README.md

 # Design Patterns

+This repository is implements solutions for Kuady 6 Pay Retailers Team, examples below just explain a bit more about Desing Patterns.

 ## Factory Pattern

 - The basic Factory Pattern is a design pattern that generally provides a way to create objects without specifying the exact class of the object that will be created.
 It involves a single method that returns a new instance of a class, often based on input parameters.